andreamust/andreamust/README.md

 Hi 👋 My name is Andrea Poltronieri
 ===================================

-Ph.D. in Computer Science and Engineering
+Ph.D.
+Student in Computer Science and Engineering
 -----------------------------------------

 I'm a PhD student in Computer Science and Engineering at the University of Bologna.
 I work mainly in the field of Music Information Retrieval and Computational Musicology.